Changes in electric-field noise due to thermal transformation of a surface ion trap: Methods

 We will focus on ten heat treatments that we performed on a single surface ion trap.
 A heat treatment involves the heating of the substrate to temperatures greater than 500~K for a period of days.
 The parameters of these heat treatments are summarized in Tab. \ref{ch:heat_tab:heat}, and plotted in detail in App.~\ref{ap:history}.
 Fig.~\ref{fig:full_range_temp_scaling} shows data recorded at the end of treatment \textsc{heat 1}.
 Each heat treatment was immediately preceded by argon ion milling, with the exception of \textsc{heat 1}, which was performed before any milling took place.

-We performed Argon ion milling with ion energies between 200 and 500~eV.
+We performed argon ion milling with ion energies between 200 and 500~eV.
 The argon pressure in the chamber during these treatments was approximately $10^{-5}$~mbar, and ion currents ranged from 5 to 10 \micro A/cm$^2$.
-The ion beam was angled normal to the trap surface during all treatments, except in the final milling step performed before \textsc{heat 10}, when the beam was at a 45$\degree$ angle.
+The ion beam was angled normal to the trap surface during all treatments, except in the final milling step performed before \textsc{heat 10}.
+During this final milling step, the beam was positioned at a 45$\degree$ angle with respect to the trap surface, as well as to the trap measurement axis.
 Each milling treatment was performed for a different period of time.
 The details of each milling treatment can be found in App.~\ref{ap:history}.
 We used the SRIM software \cite{Ziegler2010} to determine the amount of material removed in each milling step, taking into account ion energy, ion current, milling duration, and surface composition as measured with Auger spectroscopy.
 The estimated cumulative material removed by the start of each heat treatment is shown in Tab. \ref{ch:heat_tab:heat}.
 The cumulative milling energy for all argon ion treatments was 42~J/cm$^2$.

 An Auger spectrometer is installed \textit{in situ}, so that heat treatments, argon ion milling, ion heating rate measurements and surface composition measurements can all be performed without breaking vacuum.
 We use an OCI Vacuum Microengineering Inc. Auger spectrometer with a retarding field analyzer, and a lock-in amplifier that allows us to record the differential Auger spectrum.
 This method is sensitive to the top 3 to 10 monolayers of a substrate, depending on its material composition.
 To determine the fractional composition of the trap surface, we match the measured peaks to spectra of known elements, then measure the peak-to-peak magnitude for each element, and scale by a sensitivity factor provided by the manufacturer of the spectrometer.